simov/styler/README.md

 ```

-1. Create a folder called `sites` under the root folder of this extension
+1. Create a folder called `sites` under the root directory of this extension
 2. Copy the above configuration in `sites/config.json`
 3. Create two separate directories: `sites/github` and `sites/youtube`, and place your styles and scripts there
+4. Repeat step 3. for each web site that you want to style

-4. Each time you make changes to the configuration or the styles, you have to click the `Reload (Ctrl+R)` link of the Styler extension under `chrome://extensions`
+Every time you make changes to the configuration data structure, you have to click on the `Reload (Ctrl+R)` link of the Styler extension in `chrome://extensions`